shaolang/can/README.md

 ```

 ## Bitmasks permissions
+__Breaking change in 0.3.0: bitmask-related functions reside in `can.bitmask`
+now, and they are renamed as decode and encode.__

-`can.can/bitmask-actions->permissions` takes the full permissions setup (i.e.,
+`can.bitmask/decode` takes the full permissions setup (i.e.,
 all available domains and actions available in your application) and
 converts a map of domain-bitmask pair into a permissions map.